 Nurturing Your Child's Social Development

 Positive social development is important for many reasons.
-Not only will your child's ability to interact with others be critical well into adulthood, but social development is also imperative in relation to your child's language skills, self-esteem, and their ability to resolve conflict.
+Not only will your child's ability to interact with others be critical well into adulthood, but social development is also imperative in relation to your child's language skills, self-esteem, and ability to resolve conflict.

 Studies have shown that when parents interact on a daily basis and are a fundamental part of their child's everyday experiences, they can help their child reach milestones and maintain social expectations.
 This study, published in Child Development, concluded that children with highly involved parents not only had enhanced social functioning but also fewer behavior problems.